OzzyProjects/ip_domain_locator/README.md

 With these options, the script will target only filter based domain names and querry types, keeping only the root part of domain names (-n) and will display infos

 such as company name, city, country, authoritative DNS, contact.

+`perl ip_domain_locator.pl -f tcpdumplog output.csv -c 50`

+The script here will target all domain names but will stop after 50 requests.

 In verbose mode, the script creates a special record file named verboselog which hold all these infos.